BreachVex vs Pentera — Automated Pentest Comparison 2026

 | False positive rate | Under 2% (296-finding benchmark, 22 targets) | Low — exploit-validated findings reduce noise |

-| AI/ML capabilities | AI agent reasoning across 9 exploit squads, 47 integrated tools, with proof-of-exploit on every finding | AI-driven payload generation, adaptive logic (Aug 2025) |
+| AI/ML capabilities | AI agent reasoning across a parallel multi-stage attack engine, integrated offensive tooling, with proof-of-exploit on every finding | AI-driven payload generation, adaptive logic (Aug 2025) |

-| Vuln coverage | 120+ classes, OWASP Top 10:2025, API-specific (BOLA, IDOR, JWT) | Network, AD, ransomware, OWASP Top 10, lateral movement |
+| Vuln coverage | Full OWASP Top 10:2025, API-specific (BOLA, IDOR, JWT) | Network, AD, ransomware, OWASP Top 10, lateral movement |

 | CI/CD integration | Native — SARIF 2.1.0, GitHub/GitLab, Jira, webhooks | Jenkins, GitHub, GitLab, Bitbucket (validation cycle-oriented) |